 This is a fine-dining restaurant located at one of the highest places in Rovaniemi, Ounasvaara mountain.
 Along with an incredible meal, you will enjoy beautiful views of the landscape.
 The food, though on the pricey side, is modern Finnish and Scandinavian made from the best local ingredients.

-Reindeer sleigh rides — these can last from ten minutes up to a few hours depending on the trail.
+Reindeer sleigh rides can last from 10 minutes up to a few hours depending on the trail.
 Most accommodations will have places they will recommend.
 After the sleigh ride, you can pet and feed the reindeer.

 Hiking in Lapland, especially during the spring and autumn months, is the best way to see all that nature has to offer in this scenic country.
 It can also be done during the winter with the aid of snowshoes.

-Ice-swimming, which literally means hopping into a man-made hole in a frozen lake or river, is preferably done right after the sauna, and when you emerge from the ice cold water, you will feel a surge of adrenaline and blood pumping in your veins.
-Locals swear by its healing powers of curing aches and pains.
+Ice swimming, which means hopping into a man-made hole in a frozen lake or river, is preferably done right after the sauna, and when you emerge from the icey water, you will feel a surge of adrenaline and blood pumping in your veins.
+Locals swear by its powers for curing aches and pains.
 If you are not near a lake, you can also try the alternative of jumping into the snow right after the sauna.

 Go ice fishing, but be sure to remember your own equipment.